meghasharma123/java/README.md

 ## How to contribute to this repository?

 - Fork this repository.
-- Create a new file :open_file_folder: or upload one.
+- Create a new file :open_file_folder: or upload one :arrow_up:
 - Create a pull request.

 ## Rules